Great Collaborations Began with Great Music

 Adriane is working towards obtaining her Ph.D. at University of Massachusetts Amherst with Dr. R. Mark Leckie.
 For her Master’s degree, Adriane worked with invertebrate organisms in the Ordovician (a period in Earth history that includes rocks that are 450 million years old).
 Now, she works in the Cenozoic (the time from 66 million years ago to today) reconstructing ancient ocean currents, namely western boundary currents, using a type of single-celled protist called planktic foraminifera.
 In addition, she uses these organisms to uncover unanswered questions pertaining to the rise of new species in our world oceans.
 As a researcher, she obtains most of her fossils and sediment through the International Ocean Discovery Program (IODP), and works closely with other scientists involved with the program.
 Adriane has worked with kids of all ages, and has run workshops at UMass Amherst for local Boy Scout troops to obtain their geology merit badges.
 In addition, she regularly volunteers with a local rock and fossil group, Jurassic Roadshow, in the Pioneer Valley of Massachusetts.
 When Adriane isn’t conducting research, she enjoys hiking in the mountains of New England with her husband, cuddling with her cats, and organizing the massive amounts of rocks and fossils she has obtained over the years.

-Jen is currently working on her Ph.D. at The University of Tennessee with Dr. Colin Sumrall.
+Jen is working as a postdoctoral associate at the Florida Museum of Natural History focusing on the FOSSIL Project and the newly created Thompson Institute for Earth Systems.
+She completed her PhD at The University of Tennessee with Dr. Colin Sumrall.
+She focuses on understanding the evolution of an extinct group of echinoderms called blastoids.
+Her research has focused on incorporating the internal anatomy (respiratory structures, gut, gonads) into understanding the evolution of the group through the Paleozoic.
 Jen’s Master’s degree was centered on understanding the evolutionary relationships of an extinct (no longer living) group of brachiopods.
-She is currently focusing on understanding the evolution of an extinct group of echinoderms called blastoids.
-Her research has focused on incorporating the internal anatomy (respiratory structures, gut, gonads) into understanding the evolution of the group through the Paleozoic.
-This work has allowed for Jen to travel to the Paul Scherrer Institut to use their facility to take thousands of images through fossils and see if their internal structures preserved.
-This process is very similar to getting an MRI or CT scan at the hospital.
-Additionally, Jen is involved with evolution outreach through Darwin Day events at the university.
+Jen has been heavily involved with evolution outreach through Darwin Day events at UT and other projects to provide fossils to local educators.
 She is an avid volunteer at the McClung Museum of Natural History and Culture and provides classroom visits to discuss geology and fossils at local schools.
 In her spare time, Jen enjoys trail running, mountain biking, hiking, knitting Harry Potter scarves, and lounging with her two cats.

 Susanna Fraass is a lover of the rules of the English language, but don’t ask her to explain them.
 She proofreads everything her husband writes.
 (Ask what happened the time she didn’t.)
 She hopes her contributions to this site will include telling the authors when they have scienced too hard.
 Susanna wants you to know that she has an irrational hatred of conglomerate.